Midea aircon EL 0C error code & blinking light

 Send these to us

-EL 0C error code and blinking light, a clear display photo and blinking-light video if the unit shows one, Midea model stickers, affected rooms, reset result, and cooling-loss timeline and any recent gas top-up
+EL 0C error code and blinking light, a clear display photo and blinking-light video if the unit shows one, Midea model stickers, affected rooms, operating state when the code appeared, and cooling-loss timeline and any recent gas top-up

 Use this split to separate safe evidence capture from the tests a technician should prove before quoting parts.